 changing the way America thinks about circumcision

-Child genital cutting (CGC) is a hotly debated issue.
-Your support for Intact America will help us to spread the message that male CGC (a.k.a. circumcision) is harmful, unnecessary, and wrong.
+Male child genital cutting (aka circumcision) is a hotly debated issue.
+Your support for Intact America will help us to spread the message that circumcision of baby boys—and the men they will become—is harmful, unnecessary, and wrong.

 Intact America® is the largest group working to end child genital cutting and to ensure healthy sexual futures for all people.
 We do this by challenging social and sexual norms, and empowering our supporters and volunteers through creative messaging, advocacy and education.

 Every man who has been circumcised has two stories…

 As a newborn, he probably will not recall being restrained, or his penis being clamped and cut (one in five men say they do remember it).
 What he is unaware of is that his brain may not develop normally because of the severe pain and trauma.

 As a man, he might be reminded daily that his penis is not whole, not fully functional, and has a scar running around it.
 And he might know that he may still suffer from complications, like being at an increased risk for erectile dysfunction.

 Four Reasons We Do This Work

 Three quarters of all American males are walking around today with an important part of their penis missing.
 Many are oblivious to the damage.
 All have been harmed, and they—and their sexual partners—have never had the chance to enjoy the protective and pleasurable qualities of the foreskin.